 What is epidemiology?

-Epidemiology is the study of the occurrence of disease in groups of people, and the application of that information to the control of health problems.
-Epidemiological studies look at large numbers of people (a population, as opposed to an individual) to study the association between exposure to a substance or event with the occurrence of an identified disease.
+Epidemiology is the study of the occurrence of disease in groups of people, and the use of that information to control health problems.
+Epidemiological studies look at large numbers of people (a population, not just an individual).
+This is done to study the association between exposure to a substance or event with the occurrence of an identified disease.
 Most health regulations today are based on epidemiological studies.

 What are complications associated with epidemiology?

 There are some complications with epidemiological studies.
-Many detailed factors about substance exposure, including the duration of exposure and intensity of exposure, can affect the conclusions of an epidemiological study.
+Many detailed factors about substance exposure, including the length of exposure and intensity of exposure, can affect study results.
 According to the National Institute of Environmental Health Sciences, this information may not be available or reliable because: